ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-bernedoodles.md

   min: 25
   max: 35
 colors: ""
-date: 2025-01-01T07:00:00.000Z
+date: 2024-07-11T06:00:00.000Z
 ---
 W﻿e are excited to do a repeat litter with these two, They had such amazing puppies last time.
-Willa should come into heat in the end of April and have puppies early July.
-If you want to get on this list fill out an application.
+Willa and Kobe have honeymooned and we will confirm pregnancy June 15!
+Fill out an application if you want to get on this reservation list.